vexx32/chocolatey.org/chocolatey/Website/Views/Blog/RemoveSupportForOldTLSProtocols.md

 ### Conclusion

 We understand that this change may put additional burden on a very small set of our user base.
 Given the number of major web sites who have already gone through this change we anticipate that the burden will be small.
-However, if you have any questions or concerns related to this announcement, please do not hesitate to [contact us](https://chocolatey.org/support) using the means are available to you depending on your edition - you’ll find these contact methods listed on the [support page](https://chocolatey.org/support).
+However, if you have any questions or concerns related to this announcement, please do not hesitate to [contact us](https://chocolatey.org/support) using the means are available to you depending on your edition - you'll find these contact methods listed on the [support page](https://chocolatey.org/support).